FAA FAR 77 (Aviation)

 High Runway End Classification

-Specifies the classification of the high end of the runway.
+Specifies the classification that will be used for the high end of the runway.

 • Construction or alteration on an airport with longest runway more than 3200 feetConstruction on or alteration to a runway longer than 3,200 feet with an imaginary surface that extends outward 20,000 feet and has a slope that does not exceed 100 to 1.